MLB Draft Wizard FAQ

 What is the Draft Score based on?

 Each draft analysis is powered by our award-winning Zeile Consensus Projections.
 We use the projections to calculate the expected performance of every team at each relevant stat category.
 The category results are then pieced together to provide insight into how your entire team stacks up against the competition.
 The default scoring for the assessment is a standard 5x5 Roto/H2H setup.
-PRO and MVP users have the option to add stat categories and/or switch to Fantasy Points scoring.
+PRO, MVP and HOF users have the option to add stat categories and/or switch to Fantasy Points scoring.

 Which features are free vs. paid?

-The Draft Analyzer contains elements that are free along with premium features for PRO and MVP users.
-An overview of PRO and MVPfeatures and pricing is available here.
+The Draft Analyzer contains elements that are free along with premium features for PRO, MVP and HOF users.
+An overview of PRO, MVP and HOF features and pricing is available here.

-PRO and MVP members also have access to our enhanced Draft Simulator and Cheat Sheet Creator as well as our Draft Assistant.
-The PRO and MVP packages is available for as low as $16.95 or FREE with our special offer
+PRO, MVP and HOF members also have access to our enhanced Draft Simulator and Cheat Sheet Creator as well as our Draft Assistant.

 CHEAT SHEET CREATOR